Table of Contents

 Make sure that “Automated Code Generation” is selected in the Configuration block of the model, and click the “Build” button (Ctrl+B). | Open the “Coder > Coder option” window (Ctrl+alt+B), make sure that the correct subsystem is highlighted in the left column, and click the “Build” button. | In imperix IDE, make sure the current project is selected in the project explorer and click on the “run” icon. |

 Regardless of the workflow used, the build procedure is done so that everything takes place automatically.
 This comprises code generation, compilation, and upload of the user code onto the controller.
 At the end of a successful build, Cockpit automatically launches and creates a new project with a pre-filled project name and path of the executable file.
-To load the user code (.elf file) to the target and start the code execution, enter the IP address of the target (see the section below) and click “Create”.
+To load the user code (.elf file) to the target and start the code execution, click on “Link target” and choose your device using the Cockpit left bar.

 For more info, please refer to the Cockpit online documentation.